Layout Style

 8. CAN PARTNERS GET HELP EVEN IF THE SEX ADDICT DOESN'T?

 Yes!
-(And we strongly encourage both partners to attend every session regardless.)
+(We strongly encourage both partners to attend every session regardless.)
 While it must be stated that the sexual addiction was not your doing as a partner, there is so much that you can do to help and to avoid perpetuating the problem.
-Addiction starts in hiddenness and emotional silence during childhood or early adolescence, it grows over years and can bring pain to anyone.
+Addiction starts in hiddenness and emotional silence during childhood or early adolescence; it grows over the years and can bring pain to anyone.
 By choosing to deal with your pain, loneliness, anger and loss, you can model for your partner what a life without hiddenness looks like and begin the steps to change the relationship regardless of your partner's fear.
-If you would like an in-person, telephone or video counseling appointment call (403) 819-3545 to get setup.
+If you would like an in-person, telephone or video counselling appointment call (403) 819-3545 to get set up.

 9. IS THERE RECOVERY FOR SEX ADDICTION?

-Yes, a thousand times yes! (both for heterosexual and homosexual strugglers) But, it isn't going to happen overnight and it is not going to happen without professional guidance.
+Yes, a thousand times yes! (both for heterosexual and homosexual strugglers) But it isn't going to happen overnight, and it is not going to happen without professional guidance.
 It takes hard work, it takes time and it takes a willingness to dramatically change thinking.
-Hearts can come out of hiding, friendships can grow, relationships can be so much better then you ever dreamed of and lives can be so much happier.
-I've been working in this field for over 13 years and I know what is available for those who take the steps to freedom and healing.
+Hearts can come out of hiding, friendships can grow, relationships can be so much better than you ever dreamed of, and lives can be so much happier.
+I've been working in this field for over 13 years, and I know what is available for those who take the steps to freedom and healing.

 10. HOW DO YOU FIND A SEX ADDICTION SPECIALIST?